voraczech/voraczech.com/content/prepper.md

 Optionality gives a person options but not obligations.
 Often the extra cost is negligible.
 Taleb popularised this.

 It can be anything.
-Like buying many bus tickets with ability to cancel for free with different times.
-These get cancelled before you need to pay a fee, depending on which connection you're going to take.
+Like buying another bus ticket with a different departure time with an option to cancel one of them for free 15 minutes before departure.
+You can choose which one you will use lately.
 The cost is time and the forfeited price of the ticket if one doesn't have time to cancel.

 I show options where adding more options costs almost nothing.
 And often it beats the "normal" choice.